 - Pricier rice cookers are programmable and you put in your ingredients in the morning and it will finish cooking when you get home.

-- Start by buying a cheap one.
+- Start by buying a cheap one from Amazon.
 If it breaks down because you’ve used it too many times get an expensive one.
 At this point, you’ll have used a rice cooker long enough to know what you need and what you don’t.
 Use this approach when shopping for other things too.
 Not just rice cookers.

 - Rice cookers with non-stick bowls are easier to clean – for obvious reasons